Privacy and Security Notice

 - allow you to, upon request, access and review your information held in a SOR and request amendment of the information if you disagree with it.

 Your viewing of EPA’s website does not result in the collection of any personal information that is contained in a Privacy Act System of Records as defined by the Privacy Act.
-Information concerning the Privacy Act can be found at: epa.gov/privacy.
+View information concerning the Privacy Act.

 EPA and Privacy: Please be assured that the privacy of our visitors is of utmost importance to us.
 We collect no personally identifiable information about you when you visit our site unless you choose to provide that information to us.

 We want to inform you that, for each HTTP request (which is what your Web browser generates when you request a page or part of a page from a website) received; we collect and store only the following information, in what is called a log file:

 - the originating Internet Protocol (IP) address (this address can refer to a specific computer; more frequently, commercial Internet providers use a temporary IPA which does not link to a specific computer)